bliutwo/pomodoro/README.md

 Started doing this 4/22/20, 14:53.

+- [x] Fix bug where the "pre-break" pomodoro (short break) displayed a percentage relative to a long break.
 - [x] Add a break at the beginning of the session in order to "ease" into the work session.

 #### True Chronological Order